 New York.
 The Metropolitan Museum of Art.
-"INDIA !," September 14, 1985.
+"INDIA !," September 14–September 14, 1985, no. 295.

 New York.
-The Metropolitan Museum of Art.
-"Making the Invisible Visible," April 2, 2013–August 4, 2013.
+The Hagop Kevorkian Special Exhibitions Gallery, The Metropolitan Museum of Art.
+"Making the Invisible Visible," April 2–August 4, 2013, no catalogue.

 Welch, Stuart Cary.
-"Art and Culture 1300–1900."
-In India!.
-New York: Holt, Rinehart, and Winston, 1985. no. 295, pp. 444-445, ill. p.
-444 (b/w).
+India: Art and Culture 1300–1900.
+New York: Holt, Rinehart, and Winston, 1985. no. 295, pp. 444–45, ill. (b/w).

-Ekhtiar, Maryam, Sheila R. Canby, Navina Haidar, and Priscilla P. Soucek, ed.
+Ekhtiar, Maryam, Priscilla P. Soucek, Sheila R. Canby, and Navina Haidar, ed.
 Masterpieces from the Department of Islamic Art in The Metropolitan Museum of Art.
-1st ed. ed.
+1st ed.
 New York: The Metropolitan Museum of Art, 2011. no. 284, pp. 8, 399–400, ill. p.
 399 (color).